tailor-cms/xt/docs/global-components.md

 See [Composite Elements](/edit-package#composite-elements) for usage details.

-## TailorContentElement
+### TailorContentElement

 ::: warning Internal
-This component is used internally by `TailorEmbeddedContainer` to render individual embedded elements.
-It is not intended for direct use by element authors.
+Used internally by `TailorEmbeddedContainer` to render individual embedded elements.
+Not intended for direct use by element authors.
 :::

 Renders a single embedded element with edit controls (text input, delete button on hover).

-### Props
+#### Props

 | Prop | Type | Default | Description |
 |---|---|---|---|